 The clue is in the name with this one.
 Reflowable ebook content is designed to flow from page to page on any device’s screen, perfectly fitting its size.
 The reader of a reflowable ebook can then adjust settings like the font size, line spacing, margins, and style.
 Whatever changes you make, the content adapts and reflows to fit.

 This flexibility means the same book could look very different for different people.
 On one person’s device, it could fill 500 pages, and on another, only 100.

-There are two formats of reflowable ebook: mobi (for Kindle) and epub (for Apple, Android, Nook, and everything else).
+The principal format of reflowable ebook is epub.
+It is used by all major retailers although Amazon will generate their own proprietary format from the epub file.
 You can generate these files by taking your print book PDF and converting it to HTML and CSS.
 Think of it a bit like a web page.
 But if you want to have your ebook properly styled, with carefully handled images, multi-level headings, bulleted lists, links, and captions, then you need someone with sufficient technical knowledge to manipulate the file properly.

 Reflowable ebooks have been around for a few years now, and technical standards are changing all the time.
 At present, however, that still means some limitations.
 Reflowable ebooks still don’t support complex design features like columns or fixed-position content.
 We can’t yet wrap text around images or lock things in place.
 And most Kindle devices don’t show color or fancy embedded fonts.

 This means that reflowable ebooks can’t yet rival the typography and typesetting quality of a printed book.
 As standards improve, however, so does our control over text and images.
 Every time a new device is released, the level of sophistication and style grows.